stephenberry/glaze/docs/rpc/jsonrpc-registry.md

 The JSON-RPC registry is similar to the [REPE registry](repe-rpc.md) but uses the JSON-RPC 2.0 protocol format.
 It provides:

-- Automatic method registration from C++ objects
+- Automatic registration of data members via reflection
+- Member function registration via glaze metadata
 - Full JSON-RPC 2.0 compliance (requests, responses, notifications, batches)
 - Support for all ID types (string, integer, null)
 - Standard error codes and error responses